skrey/yellow-extensions/themes/zzz-more/README.md

 * [envisioned](https://github.com/nogginfuel/YellowCMS-Envisioned-Theme)
   Envisioned is a minimalistic theme inspired by Edward Tufte.

-Created a new plugin?
+Created a new theme?
 Awesome, add it to the list.